Zeraph-Zen/TFS-Redux-Z/README.md

 Place prop_dynamic_overrides, edit their appearance and properties, and build cool stuff!
 This is an further updated and improved version Bolt's version of KTM's TFS plugin.

+The SMLib version used for this plugin was made by Adrianilloo, and can be found here https://github.com/Adrianilloo/smlib/tree/transitional_syntax

 ## Features (so far):
 ```